-An oral or dental injury as a result of a sporting activity may lead to tooth damage, tooth loss, oral infection and a loss of confidence.
+Dental sports injuries may lead to tooth damage, tooth loss, oral infection, and a loss of confidence.
 Toothache, jaw pain and oral discomfort may also cause headaches and pain radiating through the face and into the neck and back.

-Therefore, treating a dental sports injury as an emergency by contacting an emergency dentist for treatment will enable the injured party to receive the dental care they need for pain relief, tooth restoration and healthy oral function.
+Therefore, treating dental sports injuries as an emergency by contacting an emergency dentist for treatment will enable the injured party to receive the dental care they need for pain relief, tooth restoration and healthy oral function.
 Serious dental injuries may lead to medical emergencies.
-At the very least the injured person should be checked by an emergency dentist if their mouth is injured.
+At the very least, the injured person should be checked by an emergency dentist if their mouth is injured.

-Mouth injuries can affect eating choices, chewing ability, appetite and word pronunciation for speech.
-If left untreated teeth may compensate for the injury by moving out of the natural tooth position, thus resulting in misaligned teeth and malocclusion.
-Orthodontic care may then be required but can be avoided through proper emergency dental care.
+Mouth injuries can affect eating choices, chewing ability, appetite, and word pronunciation for speech.
+If left untreated, teeth may compensate for the injury by moving out of the natural tooth position, thus resulting in misaligned teeth and malocclusion.
+Orthodontic care may then be required, but this can be avoided through proper emergency dental care.

 Sporting Injuries and Dental Emergencies

 An oral injury may not reveal its severity until after a sporting event.
-However, once an oral injury does occur it is better to stop the sporting activity and seek emergency dental care immediately.
-This is partly to prevent further oral trauma and partly to receive medical assessment so holistic care may be provided.
+However, once an oral injury occurs, it is best to stop the sporting activity and seek emergency dental care immediately.
+This is partly to prevent further oral trauma and partially to receive medical assessment so holistic care may be provided.
 A dentist may need to refer an individual to a doctor for further evaluation of their injury.

-If any of these incidents occur during a sporting activity or from physical contact, an emergency dentist should be contacted for treatment within an hour.
+If an incident occurs during a sporting activity or from physical contact, an emergency dentist should be contacted for treatment within an hour.
 Having a coach, carer or parent provide care is not a replacement for professional dental assessment and treatment.